You must prepare a site plan to apply for a vehicle crossing permit.

 Your site plan must show the:

-- location of any existing crossings to the property
+- location of existing crossings to the property

-- location of all proposed crossings or modifications to existing crossings
+- location of planned crossings or changes to existing crossings

-- name of the street frontage that proposed crossings are on
+- name of the street frontage that planned crossings are on

 - dimensions of the internal parking space and/or garage setback